scottalmond/EscapeRoom/resources/DESIGN.md

 - [TIER 3]: These are nice-to-have stipulations and may be de-scoped or modified as needed to meet the dictated schedule

-- [Hardware]: These are elements that refer to the team building the pyscial set the players will interact with
+- [Hardware]: These are elements that refer to the team building the pysical set the players will interact with

 - [Software]: These are virtual elements that exist on the computer